 Where: Silver Tree Communications

-Silver Tree is a marketing/advertising/public relations agency located midway between Chicago and Milwaukee.
-Kalla was challenged to jump into her J-term internship with both feet – performing research for a marketing campaign for a top-50 university, writing copy for retail advertising, conducting website analysis for a healthcare client, all in just a few short weeks.
-This was a "hybrid" internship, in which Kalla spent some time in Silver Tree's offices in Kenosha, but spent much of her internship working online from her family home in Mount Prospect, Illinois, a Chicago suburb.
-She came back to campus with a new understanding of the wide variety of tasks involved in communication work, and greater appreciation for the way her Luther courses emphasize learning to write in a variety of styles.
+Silver Tree is a marketing, advertising, and public relations agency located midway between Chicago and Milwaukee.
+Kalla was challenged to jump into her J-term internship with both feet.
+She performed marketing research for a top-50 university, wrote copy for retail advertising, and conducted website analysis for a healthcare client, all in just a few short weeks.
+This was a "hybrid" internship, in which Kalla spent some time in Silver Tree's offices in Kenosha, but also spent much of her internship working online from her family home in Mount Prospect, Illinois.
+She came back to campus with a new understanding of the wide variety of tasks involved in communication work and a greater appreciation for the way her Luther courses emphasize learning to write in a variety of styles.

 "I think it is just very interesting that there are so many media that we can write for, and how the dynamic and way that we write for each is vastly different than another," she reflected.
 "This is what I think makes writing so much fun."